Skip to content

 Directives

-apparmor.d supports build directives, they are processed at build time of the project, when running make.
-They are valid apparmor comment, therefore, apparmor_parser can be used on a profile even if the directives have not been processed.
+apparmor.d supports build directives, they are processed at build time of the project.
+They are valid AppArmor comments, therefore, apparmor_parser can be used on a profile even if the directives have not been processed.
 They should not end with a comma.
 Multiline directive is not supported.

 The directives follow the format: